Reading:

 Prisync Dynamic Pricing Rules

-After setting up your rules, you can immediately see the effects of these rules under SmartPrice Live View Section and if the SmartPrices that the system suggests make sense for you, you can save the rule and start seeing the SmartPrices in the products page, in your excel reports and also in your API.
+After setting up your rules, you can immediately see the effects of these rules under SmartPrice Live View Section.
+If the SmartPrices that the system suggests make sense for you, save the rule and start seeing the SmartPrices in the products page, in your excel reports and also in your API.

 To sum up, with our Dynamic Pricing Module, you can apply a cost-based pricing strategy and find the SmartPrices for your products.
-You can also connect these outputs into your internal systems via our API and even have a fully automated re-pricing system!
-If you’re interested in building such a mechanism, you can try for free all these features for 14 days from here!
+Try to connect these outputs into your internal systems via our API and even have a fully automated re-pricing system!
+If you’re interested in building such a mechanism, try for free all these features for 14 days from here!

 0 Comments